FrancescoGradi/DocumentClassificationwithHANandBERT/README.md

 ## Visualization of Attention

 This code allows to visualize attention in HAN model (in `hanPredict` function), because it is relative easy to extract partial model weights to reconstruct the most attentioned words and sentences.
-Here blue represents most important sentences and red words.
+Here two reviews from Yelp, blue represents most important sentences and red most relevant words.

 <div>
 <p align="center">